Enhancing Representation in Medical Vision-Language Foundation Models via Multi-Scale Information Extraction Techniques: Method

 \subsection{Global scale alignment}

 Alignment based on complete image and text is usually treated as global scale alignment.
-It is an important technology in multimodal research, aiming at aligning the distributions of paired images and text representations at the global level and separating unpaired samples.
+It is an important technology in multimodal research, aiming at aligning the distributions of paired images and text representations and separating unpaired samples.
 Inspired by existing approaches \cite{CONVIRT, GLORIA, BIOVIL}, we employ a CLIP-base framework \cite{CLIP} to obtain the global scale feature through contrastive learning.
-Let $B$ denotes batch size and $\langle v,t \rangle$ represents the cosine similarity between the visual representation $v\in \mathbb{R}^{B\times C}$ and report representation $t\in \mathbb{R}^{B\times C}$, the global scale alignment loss can be written as:
+Let $\langle v,t \rangle$ represents the cosine similarity between the visual representation $v\in \mathbb{R}^{B\times C}$ and the report representation $t\in \mathbb{R}^{B\times C}$, the global scale alignment loss $\mathcal{L}_{g}$ can be written as: